tanmay-kali/resource_website/README.md

 ## Contribution

-currently it is a small repository so there are no significant rules for ontribution first timers can go checkout good first issue label in issues section
+currently it is a small repository so there are no significant rules for contribution first timers can go checkout good first issue label in issues section

 after selecting an issue just comment on it so that one of our maintainer can assign that issue to you if available.